 Key concepts

 Travel Accelerator is built on top of hybris Commerce.
-This allows you to reuse modules from B2C and B2B accelerators (as well as from the commerce platform) in TravelAccelerator-based projects.
-According to the design, you will need to define routes, which consist of segments and in turn consist of SOLR-indexable transport offerings (transport schedules/timetables). ta1.png
+This allows you to reuse modules from B2C and B2B accelerators, as well as from the commerce platform, in Travel Accelerator-based projects.

-There is no rule builder (similar to the one hybris has for promotions) to create the rules interactively.
+There is no rule builder similar to the one hybris has for promotions to create the rules interactively.
 Rules are text files.

-Stock levels are used in the checkout process to prevent overselling of products (including fare and ancillary).
-Check-ins trigger a business process that performs a simple auto-allocation.
 There is a trip finder, which is a list of events redirecting you to the right search form with the pre-filled route data.

 Components